exyi/diplomka/diplomka/text/2-oview-4.0-number-classes.md

 ### Symmetry of L-W Classes

-As presented in the previous section, the L-W system theoretically distinguishes 156 distinct base pair conformations, when treating uracil as equivalent to thymine. <!--TODO this is maybe interesting-->
+As presented in the previous section, the L-W system theoretically distinguishes 156 distinct basepair conformations, when treating uracil as equivalent to thymine. <!--TODO this is maybe interesting-->
 On each side of the pair, there are three options for the edge and four options for the nucleotide, resulting in a total of twelve unique combinations.
 We can create a $12 \times 12$ matrix of base-edge combinations.
 Assuming symmetry between pairs, such as **cWH A-G** being equivalent to its flipped counterpart **cHW G-A**, we count the number of elements in the lower triangular matrix, ignoring all entries above the diagonal.
 This results in $12 + 11 + \cdots + 1 = 78$ unique combinations.
-Given that each base-edge couple can pair in either **cis** or in **trans** conformation, we multiply this by an additional two options, resulting in a total of 156 possibilities.
+Given that each base-edge couple can pair in either **cis** or in **trans** conformation, we multiply this by an additional two options, resulting in a total of **156** possibilities.

 It is evident that not all theoretically possible pairs can make sense chemically.
-For instance, the Hoogsteen edge of a cytosine consists of single NH<sub>2</sub> group, which can only act as hydrogen bond donor.
+For instance, the Hoogsteen edge of cytosine consists of single NH<sub>2</sub> group, which can only act as hydrogen bond donor.
-Thus, **cHH C-C** basepair, involving only this edge, cannot provide a stabilizing base interaction.
+Thus, a **cHH C-C** basepair, involving only this edge, cannot provide a stabilizing base interaction.

 <!-- The conformation is different for each of the four nucleotides.
 We have the following choices: